Cyphrme/Coze/README.md

 ```

 ## Alg
-`alg` specifies a parameter set and is a single source of truth for Coze
+`alg` specifies a parameter set and is a single source of truth for Coz
  cryptographic operations.

 Instead of a registry, supported algorithms and their exact parameters are